OpenTenek/Neural-Net/README.md

-# Neural-Net
+# Practiceland

-Put code in the 'begin' branch, not master yet.
+Practice in Java/AI cooking up a GA and NN